 The transition from painting landscapes was an easy one for McMaster.
 The landscape is the dominant aspect of all of the Thompson paintings.

 “I painted the landscapes first,” McMaster says.
 “I then placed the characters in the locations, keeping in mind the weather, season, and time of day as described by Thompson.”

 After the paintings were originally shown at the 2007 Fur Trade Symposium in Rocky Mountain House, Alberta, McMaster displayed them at galleries and museums throughout Manitoba.
-The paintings were recently purchased by Ron Peniuk, a collector who was interested in displaying them to the public.
-They are part of the Diaries of a Map-Maker exhibit that will be on display in April and May of 2010 at the Sam Waller Museum in The Pas, Manitoba.
+The paintings were recently purchased by Ron Peniuk, a collector who was interested in displaying them to the public and were part of the Diaries of a Map-Maker exhibit at the Sam Waller Museum in The Pas, Manitoba in 2010.